tribufu/daynightsystem/README.md

 #### BP_WeatherManager

 This is where the magic happens.
-When placed in the level you can configure the custom settings and set a reference for the world directional light. (**This is extremely important, if this is not done the system will not work properly**).
+When placed in the level you can configure the custom settings and set a reference for the world directional light, also BP_DefaultGameState must be set in your game mode. (**This is extremely important, if this is not done the system will not work properly**).

 Some of the custom settings: